silanx/tools-project/README.md

-## Tools for Analytics-A Tool to Grading Songs
+## Tools for Analytics-A Tool to Grade Songs

 Silan Xu       sx2237